P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### Description

-Executing this command gives utility items.
+When you executing this command, it gives utility items.
 These items allow you to execute useful commands with a click.
 Dropping a given item, clears all items.